 Vintage parachutes and gold foil are just two of the unconventional materials NYC-based designer Patrik Ervell uses in designing his chic, utilitarian collections of men’s and women’s clothing.
 His love for classic shapes and uniforms of all kinds is evident in his reinterpretations of police sweaters, classic bomber and varsity jackets, field coats, standard button-down shirts, suiting, and back-to-basic trousers.
 Concealed button plackets, single needle tailored construction, button-less collars and oxidized iron and copper fabrics give Ervell’s work an austere, industrial elegance.
 Since launching his label in 2005 from Open Ceremony’s NYC store, Ervell has won the Ecco Domani Award for Menswear and become a perennial nominee for the CFDA’s Menswear award.

 A typical Patrik Ervell collection starts with classic American styles (think varsity jackets and club-collar dress shirts) and tweaks them in a way that manages to be both interesting and—no small feat—wearable.
-There's no better example than the pieces featured in our selection, from a cleverly updated light blue button-down to a shawl collar jacket in sueded lambskin with a subtle engineer stripe.
+There's no better example than the pieces featured in our selection, from the subtly updated light blue button-downs to shorts meticulously stained with iron and copper oxide.

 This is one for the record books, folks.
 Our massive final sale has labels from AG to Yohji, styles from classic to cutting edge, and pretty much every type of apparel you can imagine.
 So whether you’re looking for an ensemble for your next black-tie affair or something that will never leave the comfort of your living room, you’re sure to find it here.